jonlaidev/WELCOME/README.md

 ## 🚀 About Me
-Learning to dev...Internship starts 8-2024...
+Learning to dev...

 ## 🛠 Tech Stack
-HTML 5, CSS 3, Bootstrap, JavaScript ...
+HTML 5, CSS 3, Bootstrap, JavaScript, Python ...
 TO BE CONTINUED WITH...
-Python, JQuery, API, PHP, React, NodeJS, Rust etc.
+JQuery, API, PHP, React, NodeJS, Rust etc.

 ## 🔗 Links